jnors/SiteSurveyTool/project/User Stories - Sprint 4.md

 ---

-## Story 1 — Landing Page (Offline-First, Google CTA)
+## Story 1 — Landing Page (Sign-in Required, Offline After Login)
 - Status: [ ] Pending
 - Tags: state-UX
 - Data Contract Touched: none
 - UX States: online/unauthenticated, offline/unauthenticated, authenticated
 - Scenarios (Given/When/Then):
-  - Given unauthenticated and online, when I visit `/`, then I see a hero, brief value props, and a primary CTA “Continue with Google,” plus a secondary “Use Offline Now” link that routes to `/projects` without auth.
+  - Given unauthenticated and online, when I visit `/`, then I see a hero, brief value props, and a primary CTA “Continue with Google,” plus a secondary “Learn how offline works” link to docs/section (no access to `/projects`).
-  - Given unauthenticated and offline, when I visit `/`, then I see an offline banner; the Google CTA is disabled with an explanatory tooltip; “Use Offline Now” remains enabled.
+  - Given unauthenticated and offline, when I visit `/`, then I see an offline banner; the Google CTA is disabled with an explanatory tooltip stating sign‑in is required and must be done online; the docs link remains available.
   - Given authenticated, when I visit `/`, then I’m redirected to `/projects` automatically.
 - Acceptance Criteria:
-  - Landing reuses `SignInCard` for Google CTA and scope disclosure; adds “Use Offline Now” and highlights offline capture/sync-later benefits.
+  - Landing reuses `SignInCard` for Google CTA and scope disclosure; removes unauthenticated access to `/projects`; highlights capture works online or offline after sign‑in and manual Drive sync.
-  - Clear copy: “No account to create — continue with Google.
-Offline works without sign-in; sync later to your Drive.”
+  - Clear copy: “Sign in with Google to use FieldPins.
+After sign‑in, capture works online or offline.
+Sync later to your Drive.”
   - Motion ≤150ms, dark-mode tokens, 8-pt grid, Inter font.
   - Page shell and brand assets are cached by the SW for quick repeat loads.
+  - `/projects` is gated behind auth; unauthenticated navigation attempts redirect to `/` with sign‑in prompt.
 - Test Notes:
-  - iOS Safari PWA and Android Chrome: verify offline-unauth flow, CTA disabled state, and navigation to `/projects` works offline.
+  - iOS Safari PWA and Android Chrome: verify offline-unauth flow, CTA disabled state with tooltip, and that `/projects` is not accessible without sign‑in.
   - Lighthouse PWA: page cached; no blocking network calls in offline state.

 ## Story 2 — Offline Floorplan Switching (Client-Only)